 The town’s planning staff initially did not give their recommendation for approval because the original plans would have exceeded Nags Head’s maximum allowed building height.

-Those plans were amended prior to Tuesday’s meeting to come into compliance with the 60-foot maximum height in the town’s Unified Development Ordinance, and the staff gave their recommendation for approval.
+Those plans were amended prior to the August planning board meeting to come into compliance with the 60-foot maximum height in the town’s Unified Development Ordinance, and the staff gave their recommendation for approval.

 The Inn at Whalebone would be the first large-scale hotel constructed in Nags Head since the current Holiday Inn Express was erected on the oceanfront in 1987.

 The property is located near the corner of South Croatan Highway and Lakeside Street, behind the Duck-Thru convenience store, and is owned by Stanford and Susan White.